-Inside the Video Game Industry: Game Developers Talk About the Business of Play #ad - Designed for researchers, educators, and students, this book provides a critical perspective on an often opaque business and its highly mobile workforce.
+Designed for researchers, educators, and students, this book provides a critical perspective on an often opaque business and its highly mobile workforce.
 Additional teaching materials, including activities and study questions, can be found at https://www.
 Routledge.
 Com/9780415828284.
 From hiring and firing conventions, a site of cultural study, the book's combination of accessible industry talk and incisive thematic overviews is ideal for anyone interested in games as a global industry, psychological, goals for work-life balance, attitudes about gender disparity, and a span of legal, and communal intellectual property protection mechanisms, or a prospective career path.

 How to Do Things With Videogames#ad - Ian bogost, inviting, explores the many ways computer games are used today in a series of short, and provocative essays, a leading videogames scholar of videogames and an award-winning game designer, arguing that together they make the medium broader, richer, and more relevant to a wider audience.
 In recent years, computer games have moved to the center of popular culture.